wattsyart/cryptoadz-chained/README.md

 on both the current BaseURI assets (Arweave) and the provenance images (IPFS), written in C# and based on the `ImageSharp` library.

 This means we have two completely distinct validators to confirm the results.
 You are also welcome to write your own validator :)

+_**Note**:
+All generated toadz and pixel-art animated toadz are rendered at 36x36 on-chain, while the originals are 1440x1440.
+To compare them, you will need to resize the on-chain toad to 1440x1440, or the off-chain toad to 36x36, using [nearest-neighbor interpolation](https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation), no smoothing or anti-aliasing of any kind, and, depending on your graphics package, a half-step pixel offset.
+This is possible, because pixel art is safely scalable to any size in powers of two.
+If you want an on-chain image that is "wrapped" with an SVG wrapper that will display at any size, use the tokenURI function that provides the Presentation parameter, and select `Presentation.ImageData` or `Presentation.Both`_

 ## Design Notes